PPL-IIITA/ppl-assignment-Donny97/README.md

 >This project is an assignment for the Principal of Programming Languages course.
 It emphasises on Object Oriented Design and has been written in C++.
 Currently it holds the solution of *Questions 1 and 2.*

 ##Environment
 >This project was built on Windows 10, Text Editor and IDE used was DevC++.
-The documentation for the assignment can be found opening index.html in \assignment\html\inde.html and class diagram as under Class_Diagram.jpeg.
+The documentation for the assignment can be found by opening index.html in \assignment\html\index.html and class diagram as under Class_Diagram.jpg.

 ## How to run?